Kyungjin-Hwang/211117UCLALecture/README.md

 # Research for social media language with crawling
-### Special lecture at UCLA Department of Spanish and Portugues on November 17, 2021
+### Special lecture at Department of Spanish and Portugues, UCLA on November 17, 2021

 This repository is for sharing special lecture materials about social media language with crawling